24/7 Help Line (844) 424-9283

 Home:

 • Clear your yard removing items that could blow around during a storm.
-Things like lawn and patio furniture, grills, bikes or toys.
+Things like lawn and patio furniture, grills, bikes, or toys.

 • Use storm shutters to cover up windows and doors.
 If you don’t have these, nail pieces of plywood instead.